foundersandcoders/coursebook/src/course/syllabus/tfb/week 4/content.md

 ## Session summary

-- Create multiple user stories of what the user should be able to do with the app, prioritize each task, and estimate the time (60 minutes)
+- Create multiple user stories of what the user should be able to do with the app, prioritize each task, and estimate the time (50 minutes)
-- Work with the chosen Product Owner to map out the product idea.(60 mins)
+- Work with the chosen Product Owner to map out the product idea (40 mins)

 ## Why map the user journey?